Gwynns Falls Trail: Future

 Several expansions of the Gwynns Falls Trail are planned near the downtown area.
 The on-street section between Carroll Park and the Middle Branch is to be bypassed with a designated path that follows the Gwynns Falls.
 This also includes a proposal to rehabilitate the abandoned bridge over the Middle Branch itself into a bike-ped bridge which connects Westport with Federal Hill.
 Additionally, the Middle Branch Trail system is planned to be extended southward through the undeveloped land parallel to the Baltimore Light Rail, toward Anne Arundel County.

 As part of the Baltimore Red Line project, the stub of Interstate 70 that exists inside the Beltway was planned to be removed; bicycling advocates in Baltimore City proposed retaining the bridge structure over Security Boulevard or its abutments for a safer crossing and a Gwynns Falls Trail extension.
-However, the Red Line project was cancelled in early 2015; Interstate 70 was truncated to the Beltway in 2014, leaving the stub end unnumbered.
+However, the Red Line project was cancelled in early 2015 (although it was revived in 2023); Interstate 70 was truncated to the Beltway in 2014, and the stub end is now designated (but not signed) as MD 570.